Best Permanent Outdoor Christmas Lights 2026

 Warm-white quality: Not all systems produce a quality warm white.
 Picks with a dedicated white channel — like the Nanoleaf's RGBCW nodes — render a cleaner everyday glow.
 RGB-only systems produce warm white by mixing red, green, and blue, which can look yellowish or dim by comparison.

 Coverage length: Match the run to your roofline.
-The LITSOUL's 400ft is the longest here and best for large or multi-building properties, while 98–100ft systems suit most single-story homes.
+The KISUFU's 200ft is the longest run here, so for large or multi-building properties plan on combining runs; 98–100ft systems suit most single-story homes.
 Buying too short forces awkward extensions; buying long gives you room to expand later.

 IP rating: IP67 means protected from temporary immersion in water; IP68 (the KISUFU) means protected from continuous submersion.
 Both are more than enough for eave use — either is fine.
 Avoid anything rated below IP65.